-If you believe there was fraudulent use of your information and would like to discuss how you may be able to resolve those issues, please reach out to an Experian agent at 877-288-8057.
+If you believe there was fraudulent use of your information and would like to discuss how you may be able to resolve those issues, please reach out to an Experian agent a .
 If, after discussing your situation with an agent, it is determined that Identity Restoration support is needed, then an Experian Identity Restoration agent is available to work with you to investigate and resolve each incident of fraud that occurred (including, as appropriate, helping you with contacting credit grantors to dispute charges and close accounts; assisting you in placing a freeze on your credit file with the three major credit bureaus; and assisting you with contacting government agencies to help restore your identity to its proper condition).

-Please note that this Identity Restoration support is available to you for one year from the date of this letter and does not require any action on your part at this time.
-The Terms and Conditions for this offer are located at www.ExperianIDWorks.com/restoration.
+Please note that this Identity Restoration support is available to you for two years from the date of this letter and does not require any action on your part at this time.
+The Terms and Conditions for this offer are located at

+.
 You will also find self-help tips and information about identity protection at this site.